Evans' 3s lead No. 7 Louisville to 75-50 win at Clemson

 Balogun hit her team's first three shots and the Cardinals pressured nearly every inbound pass, with Clemson turning the ball over three times while trying to get the ball into play.
 Things steadily got worse for the Tigers once Evans heated up.

-She made three straight from behind the arc during one stretch where scored 11 points in a row.
+Evans set her personal best for 3s on her first attempt of the third quarter.

-Evans set her personal best for 3s on her her first attempt of the third quarter.
+She came within a point of her career high, also set against Oklahoma State.

-She came within a point of her career high, also set against Oklahoma State, and bounced back from an off night against Syracuse on Sunday when she scored nine points, her only game in single digits.
+What Louisville coach Jeff Walz was happiest about was Evans’ ball movement.
+She knew Clemson would work to take her out of the game plan, and she found Balogun in the right spots to get the Cardinals going.

-The 6-1 Balogun also had five rebounds, three assists and five of Louisville's seven blocked shots.
+The 6-foot-1 Balogun also had five rebounds, three assists and five of Louisville's seven blocked shots.

-The Cardinals led 50-22 at half, its second-highest output in the first 20 minutes of a game this season.
+The Cardinals led 50-22 at half, their second-highest output in the first 20 minutes of a game this season.

 Clemson made only 2 of its final 19 shots of the half and had 10 turnovers, double Louisville's total.